 -

-No. If the patient is from the state of New York, the ordering provider is required to complete and submit the New York State Non-Permitted Laboratory Test Request Approval Form.
-This approval must be completed and sent to JHGDDL before testing can begin.
+No. If the patient is from the state of New York, the ordering provider is required to complete and submit the New York State Non-Permitted Laboratory Test Request Approval Form to the New York State Department of Health Clinical Laboratory Evaluation Program (CLEP) for approval.
+This request must be completed by the ordering provider and the approval shared with the JHGDDL before testing can begin.

 -